What Castles can you visit in County Carlow?

 Check out all the Castles I’ve been visiting in County Carlow.

-Black Castle is located in Leighlinbridge, County Carlow and is also known as Leighlinbridge Castle.
-The original Black Castle, built in 1181, was one of the earliest and finest Norman fortresses in Ireland.
-Castle was granted to John de Claville by Hugh de Lacy, the powerful Norman baron who governed Ireland for Henry II.
-This […]Read More
+Black Castle, also known as Leighlinbridge Castle, is located in Leighlinbridge, County Carlow.
+Furthermore, the original Black Castle, built in 1181, was one of the earliest and finest Norman fortresses in Ireland.
+Hugh de Lacy granted the castle to John de Claville – the powerful Norman Baron who governed Ireland for Henry II.
+So, this […]Read More